 If possible, introduce yourself using a personal referral, like a mutual acquaintance.
 If you found this contact using services from The Career Center, use The Career Center as the bridge for your contact. (e.g., "I'm Jessica Long, a sophomore at FSU.
-I found your name in The Career Center's ProfessioNole database").
+I found your name in The Career Center's ProfessioNole Mentors database").
 If a personal referral is not available, let the individual know how you found them and emphasize your common interests, goals, or career pursuits as the bridge to connect you.

-Explain your request to schedule an appointment for gathering information about their field of work.
+Explain your request to schedule a job shadowing experience or appointment to gather information about their field of work.
 If questioned, indicate clearly that you are not applying for a job at this time.
 Rather, you are conducting career research to help you make better decisions.
 If the person you are trying to reach is not in, you can leave a message or ask when to call back.

-Try to schedule a 20-30 minute appointment, to be conducted by phone or in person at their convenience.
-If the present time is too busy for the person you contact, ask when would be a better time or ask if he/she can suggest another contact that could provide you with helpful information.
+For an information interview, try to schedule a 20 to 30 minute appointment, to be conducted by phone or in person at the person's convenience.
+If the present time is too busy for the person you contact, ask when would be a better time or ask if he or she can suggest another contact that could provide you with helpful information.
 If your intent is to speak with the individual in person (which is optimal), try to avoid letting your phone call to schedule the appointment turn into the actual interview.
-Sometimes the potential interviewee might say over the phone: "I have some time now ... what did you want to ask me?"
+Sometimes the potential interviewee might say over the phone: "I have some time now... what did you want to ask me?"
 You should be prepared to conduct the interview over the phone if the person gives you an opportunity to do so.
 If you are able to schedule an on-site visit, remember to ask for directions and parking information.